 One of the most prominent fears that was instilled in us was that of mysterious noises.
-A loud bang that seemed to come from everywhere and nowhere was the one that we learned to dread the most.
+A loud bang that seemed to emanate from everywhere and nowhere was the one that we learned to dread the most.

 I don't know if this is typical in all households, but every once in a while we would hear something that sounded like an extremely heavy object hitting the side of our house.

 Upon inspection, there would be no damage to be seen nor would there be anything lying around that didn't belong there.
 Still, we would all hear the bang even though none of us could say from where it originated.

 Again, my mother took this as an omen.
 She would be on pins and needles for days afterwards; fearing the worst.
 According to her, something bad usually happened within three days of such an event.
 This theory had been passed down from generation to generation.

 It was never fully explained, but I gathered that the loud whack was considered to be something trying to break through from the other side with a warning to tread lightly or face the consequences.

 These disturbances were rare, but when they occurred they brought our household to a standstill.
 Usually, three days went by and the incident was forgotten.
 Once in a while, there would be an unpleasant episode that would bring the matter to a close.

 One time it was our cat being killed by a car the day after we heard the bang that fulfilled the warning.
 My mother commented that she hated what happened to our pet, but she was glad that it was over so she could stop worrying.